 NPDES Permit Number:

 Name of the animal feeding operation:

 Name of Permittee:

-Legal Description of animal feeding operation and LWCF F:1⁄4 or 1⁄2,1 ⁄4 or 1⁄2, Section,
+Legal Description of animal feeding operation and LWCF F:1/4 or 1/2, 1⁄2, Section,

-TownshipN, Range E or W, County
+TownshipN, Range E or W, Cou ınty

 Address of animal feeding operation:

-City: State: Zip Code:
+City: State: Zip Code: -

 Telephone Number:

 Reasons for termination of permit coverage:

 Certification: "I certify under penalty of law that under my direction or supervision in accordance we personnel properly gather and evaluate the information or persons who manage the system, or those information, the information submitted is, to the becomplete.
-I am aware that there are significant per the possibility of fine and imprisonment for known Further, I certify that, under the laws of the State of the concentrated animal feeding operation for we with a system designed to ation submitted.
-Based of the persons directly respon- test of my knowledge and malties for submitting fal- ting violations." o assure that qualified on my inquiry of the insible for gathering the d belief, true, accurate, and ise information, including uthority to sign on behalf
+I am aware that there are significant per the possibility of fine and imprisonment for known Further, I certify that, under the laws of the State of the concentrated animal feeding operation for we with a system designer ation submitted.
+Base persons directly resets of my knowledge nalties for submittinging violations." ed to assure that qualified sed on my inquiry of the sponsible for gathering the e and belief, true, accurate, any false information, including the authority to sign on behalf ıd

 Printed or Typed Name of Authorized Representative

 Signature of Authorized Representative Date Signed